IBM/red-hat-marketplace/workshop/modules/marketplace/rhm-cluster-setup.md

 ![Cloud console](images/rhm-ibm-cloud-shell-start.png)

-OpenShift [CLI](https://docs.openshift.com/container-platform/4.3/cli_reference/openshift_cli/getting-started-cli.html) and [jq](https://stedolan.github.io/jq/download/) JSON processor are the prequisites needed to install the Maketplace operator.
+OpenShift [CLI](https://docs.openshift.com/container-platform/4.3/cli_reference/openshift_cli/getting-started-cli.html) and [jq](https://stedolan.github.io/jq/download/) JSON processor are the prerequisites needed to install the Marketplace operator.
 These tools are preinstalled in the cloud shell, however, we will upgrade the OpenShift CLI to a newer version.

 ![Cloud shell](images/rhm-ibm-cloud-shell.png)